Overview of Boot Volume Backups

 Before you can use a boot volume backup, you need to restore it.
 For steps, see Restoring a Boot Volume.

 Making a boot volume backup while an instance is running creates a crash-consistent backup, meaning the data is in the identical state it was in at the time the backup was made.
 This is the same state it would be in the case of a loss of power or hard crash.
 In most cases, you can restore a boot volume backup and use it to create an instance.
-Alternatively you can attach it to an instance as a data volume to repair it or recover data, see Attaching a Volume.
+Alternatively you can attach it to an instance as a data volume to repair it or recover data, see Attaching a Block Volume to an Instance.
 To ensure a bootable image, you should create a custom image from your instance.
 For information about creating custom images, see Managing Custom Images.

 Copying Boot Volume Backups Across Regions

 You can copy boot volume backups between regions using the Console, command line interface (CLI), SDKs, or REST APIs.
 For steps, see Copying a Boot Volume Backup Between Regions.
 This capability enhances the following scenarios:

 - Disaster recovery and business continuity: By copying boot volume backups to another region at regular intervals, it makes it easier for you to restore instances in the destination region if a region-wide disaster occurs in the source region.